0xTranqui/lostandfound-zora-marketplace/README.md

 # Lost & Found NFT Marketplace Powered by ZORA

-## A starter kit for creating your own NFT collection + marketplace on top of ZORA public marketplace protocols ##

-Opensea who??? 😈 😈 😈
+## A starter kit for creating your own NFT collection + marketplace on top of ZORA public marketplace protocols.
+Opensea who??? 😈 😈 😈 ##
 -----

-# 🏄‍♂️ Quick Start
+🏄‍♂️ Quick Start

 > clone the repo
 ```